 Harriet Brown died in 1952.
 Laurence Brown, Jr., an attorney, and Dorothy Brown, a bank executive, continued to live at 434 Marlborough.

-Laurence Brown died in January of 1983.
+Laurence Brown, Jr., died in January of 1983.
 Dorothy Brown continued to lived at 434 Marlborough.

-In January of 1985, Barry D. Libert, trustee of the 434 Marlborough Street Realty Trust, purchased 434 Marlborough from Dorothy Brown.
-In May of 1985, Barry Libert transferred the property to himself and Ellen Marcus Libert.
+On January 18, 1985, 434 Marlborough was purchased from Dorothy Brown by Barry D. Libert, trustee of the 434 Marlborough Street Realty Trust.
+On May 10, 1985, Barry Libert transferred the property to himself and his wife, Ellen Strauss (Marcus) Libert.

-In September of 2004, Ellen Driggin entered into a “Preservation Restriction Agreement” with the National Architectural Trust, Inc., for the purpose of ensuring preservation of 434 Marlborough’s exterior.
+On September 2, 2004, Ellen Driggin entered into a “Preservation Restriction Agreement” with the National Architectural Trust, Inc., for the purpose of ensuring preservation of 434 Marlborough’s exterior.

 434 Marlborough subsequently changed hands.
-It remained a two-family dwelling in 2014.
+It continued to be assessed as a two-family dwelling in 2020.